pa11y/pa11y-ci/README.md

 The `cli` reporter has no options.

 The `json` reporter outputs results to the console by default.
 As an option, it accepts a `fileName` with a relative or absolute file name to which the JSON results will be written.
-Relative file nams are resolved from the current working directory.
+Relative file names are resolved from the current working directory.

 ```json
 {